-The easiest way to get started is to use the Kvaser Wi-Fi Pairing Tool to pair your Kvaser BlackBird with a host PC that supports Wi-Fi Direct.
+The easiest way to get started is to use the Kvaser Wi-Fi Pairing Tool to pair your Kvaser BlackBird with a host host computer that supports Wi-Fi Direct.

-Connect the Kvaser BlackBird to a free USB port on your PC or externally powered USB hub and start the Kvaser Device Guide, which was installed together with the drivers and can be found in the Windows Control Panel.
+Connect the Kvaser BlackBird to a free USB port on your host computer or externally powered USB hub and start the Kvaser Device Guide, which was installed together with the drivers and can be found in the Windows Control Panel.